-- All on-campus research will be permitted — no application required — including undergraduate research, computational research, in-person human subjects research, and extension/outreach activities.
+- All on-campus research is permitted — no application required — including undergraduate research, computational research, in-person human subjects research, and extension/outreach activities.
 Please note that shuttered buildings/facilities need to be approved for reopening before personnel can enter.

 - For research involving vulnerable populations, consider the benefits of continuing virtual engagement.
-Continue to follow the COVID-19 Human Subjects Research Checklist (add hyperlink).
+Continue to follow the COVID-19 Human Subjects Research Checklist.
 Questions should be directed to the UD Institutional Review Board (IRB).

 - Keeping personnel records for contact tracing will no longer be required.

 - Complete the Qualtrics daily health screening survey.

 - Stay home if you have symptoms.

 - Supervisors and mentors are not permitted to inquire of an employee’s or student’s vaccination status.